Return to Index

 You can help your baby sleep better by keeping the environment calm and quiet during changing and feeding at night.
 Try to put your baby in the crib when he or she is drowsy but not yet asleep rather than waiting until he or she is fully asleep.
 This will help your baby to learn to fall asleep independently.
 If your baby is fussy, wait a few minutes to see if he or she falls back to sleep.
 If crying continues, you can check on your baby, but try not to pick your baby up.
 If crying persists, try to determine if your baby is hungry, has a wet diaper, or is not feeling well.

 Giving Your Baby a Sponge Bath

 Your baby’s umbilical cord stump needs time to dry and fall off.
 Until that happens, you will need to give your baby a sponge bath, rather than a tub bath.
 Gently clean your baby girl’s genital area from front to back.
 For an uncircumcised baby boy, do not pull back the foreskin.
 This can cause swelling and other problems.
 If your baby has been circumcised, follow the doctor’s instructions for caring for your baby.

 For your baby’s first sponge bath, you will need:

 - Cotton balls—Do not use soap on your baby’s face.
 Instead, use a wet cotton ball to gently wipe your baby’s eyes.

 Taking Your Baby’s Temperature

-It is good idea to have a rectal thermometer at home to take your baby’s temperature.
+It is good idea to have a rectal thermometer at home to take your baby’s temperature, in case they feel warm.
 These thermometers give the most accurate readings in infants.
 Follow the product’s instructions for taking the temperature.
 Having a temperature greater than 100.4°F (38°C) may be a sign of an infection.
-If this occurs, call your doctor.
+If this occurs, call your baby's doctor.